-If your business has customers, disabled employees, or over fifteen employees, you need to include handicap parking signs.
+If your business has customers, disabled employees, or 15+ employees, you need to include handicap parking signs.
 It’s not only adherence to ADA sign regulations, it’s good and fair business practices.

 But sometimes even when businesses make an attempt to include ADA handicap parking signs, they miss important steps because they’re not familiar with what they should and shouldn’t do.

 DO Check Recent ADA Sign Regulations First

 If you want to make sure that you’re truly being compliant, you’ll want to take a look at the ADA sign regulations for 2019 before you start to set up your handicapped parking spots.

 DON’T Just Paint a Symbol on the Parking Spot

 While this is visible in most cases — provided it hasn’t become faded and that the driver is paying attention to the ground — this is not ADA compliant.